Blonded/GifTastic/README.md

     var emotion = $(this).attr("data-name");
     var queryURL = "https://api.giphy.com/v1/gifs/search?q=" +
         emotion + "&api_key=sZR5ZpCqMPKZXVX0X6IphpQPULnfT8eJ&limit=10";
-// this puts a limit of 10 images to be displayed at once w/ and api key

-// create the ajax call using the api key and query url
 $.ajax({
     url: queryURL,
     method: "GET"
 }).then(function(response){

-// dynamically generating a div to hold the 'emotion' var emotionDiv = $("<div class = 'emotion'>");
+var emotionDiv = $("<div class = 'emotion'>");

-// convert the response into a variable var results = response.data;
+var results = response.data;

-// loop through the results
 for (var i = 0; i < results.length; i++) {

-  // create a variable to hold the items/gifs var gifDiv = $("<div class='item'>");
+  var gifDiv = $("<div class='item'>");

-  // create a variavble displaying the rating var rating = results[i].rating;
+  var rating = results[i].rating;

-  // convert the rating over to the html so it shows on the document var p = $("<p>").text("Rating: " + rating);
+var p = $("<p>").text("Rating: " + rating);

-// this created a class for the image placement var emotionImg = $("<img>");
+  var emotionImg = $("<img>");

-// finding the current state of the gifs - to make them pause/start emotionImg.attr("src", results[i].images.fixed_height_still.url);
+emotionImg.attr("src", results[i].images.fixed_height_still.url);
 emotionImg.attr("data-still", results[i].images.fixed_height_still.url);
 emotionImg.attr("data-animate", results[i].images.fixed_height.url);